 Which brings up a good point…how are flower meanings determined?
 Who came up with all these meanings and associations?
 The answer basically boils down to long-held tradition and legends.
 Over time, certain flowers become linked with concepts in myths and stories relayed to communities over and over.
 Eventually, the original myth attached to the flower may be often forgotten, but the flower meanings remain.
 Flower meanings just become common knowledge over time, with their initial connection to a feeling or concept that might be completely unrealized.

 One example of flower meanings becoming standardized is the lovely lexicon created by Lady Mary Wortley.
 Lady Wortley hailed from the Victorian era when proper public behavior was paramount.
 English aristocrats in the Victorian era (1600s) were highly scrutinized and so the clever Lady Mary devised a secret language of flower meanings to convey messages to others without having to risk misinterpretations from eavesdroppers in public.

 Other flower meanings as love symbols originate from ancient Greeks myths, country folklore, religious ideals, etc.

 I love etymology and snooping around for the meaning of stuff.
 So I keep researching the origins to determine the super-cool symbolism of all kinds of things.
-This article on flower meanings as love symbols is just one among hundreds of symbolic articles I’ve written with a goal to bring the story and symbolism back to its owner.
+This article on flower meanings as love symbols is just one among hundreds of symbolic articles I’ve written with the goal to bring the story and symbolism back into human awareness.

 A Few Common Flower Meanings as Love Symbols